photoprism/photoprism-docs/docs/getting-started/advanced/backups.md

 ## SQLite Backups

-Creating SQL dumps from SQLite is currently not fully supported by the `photoprism backup` command.
-However, you can run this command to create a backup file if you use [docker-compose:](../docker-compose.md#command-line-interface):
+Creating SQL dumps from SQLite is currently not supported by the `photoprism backup` command, since SQLite files are located in the *storage* folder and thus should automatically be part of any backup.

+However, if you prefer to have a dump, you can [run this command](../docker-compose.md#command-line-interface) to create one:

 ```bash
 docker compose exec -T photoprism sqlite3 /photoprism/storage/index.db .dump > photoprism-db.sql
 ```

-If you only use `docker`, you can run the following:
+If you use pure `docker`, you can run the following (or replace `docker` with `podman` on Red Hat-based Linux distributions):

 ```bash
 docker exec -t PhotoPrism sqlite3 /photoprism/storage/index.db .dump > photoprism-db.sql